-However, if multiple family members or friends want to be guardians, particularly in situations where these children are coming with money and property, it can become a battle.
+However, if you fail to name someone, we often see multiple family members or friends want to be guardians, particularly in situations where these children are coming with money and property.
+It can become a battle.
 At that point, the court will appoint a temporary guardian while the proceedings are taking place to see who will take care of the children.

-Nominating a guardian through a will is not full proof, but what it does is it expresses your wishes to the probate court and to your family as to who you want that guardian to be.
-You have somebody who’s been propped in advance that they know this is going to happen so that if something happens, that person is presumably there and ready to step in; they will file in the Probate Court, and they are going to be the likely guardian assuming that nothing is wrong.
+Nominating a guardian through a will is not full proof, but what it does is to express your wishes to the probate court and to your family as to whom you want that guardian to be.

 In such a situation, the intent of the parents will be given a good deal of consideration.
-This can help eliminate a lot of these court battles, both because the probate judge then knows who the parents wanted to care for their children and potentially their children’s finances, as well as family members hearing it.
-It may be more respected than just having nothing in place, where all the family members are going to convince themselves that they are really looking out for the kids’ best interests, not realizing that the fight itself is seriously harming the children.
+This can help eliminate a lot of these court battles, both because the probate judge then knows who the parents wanted to care for their children.

 Information supplied in online forms is transmitted securely to Weisenburger Law Offices, LLC using Secure Sockets Layer (SSL).
 Ensuring that communications remain secure between users and the Web server is a critical issue.
 SSL is the protocol developed to transmit private information via the Internet.
 It works by using a public key to encrypt data that is transferred over the SSL connection.
 The key used for the encryption is contained in the site’s security certificate.
 This protects your login credentials, addresses, and other secure data.
 Please see

 Information provided to us is protected by the attorney-client privilege, which extends to all of our office staff.

 Any legal advice given is dependent upon the accuracy of the information you provide in this form.